Global Food Integrity

 UK TOP FIVE (SUNDAY TIMES, GOOD UNIVERSITY GUIDE 2019)

-It has brought about many changes for the better in terms of affordability and availability.
+The global food and drink industry has brought about many positives in terms of affordability and availability.
 Yet it has also greatly increased the risk of disease, contamination and fraud.

 The Institute for Global Food Security has established itself as a leading research provider to a range of stakeholders including regulators, governments and multinational industries to tackle food contamination/adulteration.
 Working across disciplines with colleagues at the University, we are engaged on a wide range of food integrity projects on the international stage, eg. EU China Safe and Food Integrity EU.